 Transfer the batter to a 9 inch baking pan (either round or square is fine), then use your hands to press the batter into an even layer before baking.

-Bake the cake for 45 minutes at 350 degrees Fahrenheit, then let the cake cool to room temperature before removing from the pan and serving.
+Bake for 45 minutes at 350 degrees Fahrenheit, then let the cake cool to room temperature before removing from the pan and serving.
 If you choose to frost this cake, be sure to wait until it has cooled completely.

-Optional additions
+Optional Additions

 For an extra layer of flavor and texture, add 1/2 cup each of vegan chocolate chips, pecans, or walnuts to the batter.